 A sense of entitlement.
 The narcissist’s correct spills over into their other characteristics, the beliefs they think are superior to those around them.
 It’s a therapeutic insight to be conscious of that.

 In their arrogance, they are proud of who they are and how they treat others to meet their needs.
 They exploit others to meet their needs with a lack of empathy to care.

 The greatness they think is better than those around them.
 A requirement that the narcissist deserves special attention, they want admiration through love or fear and the preoccupation with their strength and success, regardless of whom they hurt along the way.

 They believe they have entitled to anything and everything they want.
-Narcissist thinks they deserve special treatment and privileges.
-That sense of entitlement is often the reason why they get angry when they feel they should wait.
+A narcissist thinks they deserve special treatment and privileges.
+That sense of entitlement is often why they get angry when they feel they should wait.

 Narcissists are hypocritical because they feel they should do what they want, but those around them should do what the narcissist says and not as they do.

 Even the best people have their limits.(Therapeutic insight)

 Good, kind, generous, loyal, loving people have their limitations.
 We are human beings, after all.

 When people tear you down, push all your buttons, use all your insecurities and weaknesses against you, send you into a state of anxiety and depression, most people react, trying to release all the stress, heartache, pain, and emotions.

 However, it only makes us feel worse because we feel guilty, guilty, and more lost in who we really are.